Durham University Business School Honours Northeast Business Success, By Appointing Ian Baggett As Professor in Practice - North East Connected

-Durham University Business School has appointed Dr Ian Baggett, a prominent North East businessman and entrepreneur, to join its Departments of Finance, and Management and Marketing as a Professor in Practice, from September 2023.
+North East businessman and entrepreneur Dr Ian Baggett has been appointed a Professor in Practice for Durham University Business School’s Departments of Finance, and Management and Marketing from September 2023.

 Ian is the founder, owner and acting CEO of Adderstone Group – one of the largest privately owned companies in the North East of England.